 Disneyland is expensive, I get that.
 Because of that, most people want to know if there is a way to get discounted Disneyland tickets.
 While discounts are few and far between, there are a few ways to get discounted tickets.

 Authorized Ticket Dealers often have sales.
 There are a handful of authorized ticket agents/dealers that sale Disneyland tickets.
-Some have discounted prices through out the year.
+Some have discounted prices throughout the year.
 Our personal favorite, as mentioned above is Get Away Today.
 They have several tickets sales a year, such as Adults at Kids Prices, summer sales with dollar amounts off, and more.
 My favorite part about Get Away Today is they offer these discounts by themselves as well as in packages.

 - The Secret Target Red Card Discount.
 This is honestly 100% my favorite way to save money on Disneyland tickets.
 The best part is, this can be used along with military discounts, and SoCal discounts.
-Basically any discount being offered directly by Disney.
+Basically, any discount being offered directly by Disney.
 What is this secret Target Red Card Discount?
 Simple: If you have a Target Red Card- you can purchase Disney Gift Cards and get your 5% discount when you pay using your Red Card.
 So if you buy $500 of Gift Cards you only pay $475.
 You can then use those $500 of Disney Gift Cards to purchase tickets, including the military tickets or SoCal tickets, at the Disneyland Ticket Kiosks.
 I share more about using your Target Red Card in my post sharing how to go to Disneyland for cheap.

 What Disneyland Tickets Should You Buy?

 Deciding what Disneyland tickets to buy is such a personal decision.
 You can ask 5 different Disneyland bloggers and each one would probably give you a different answer.
 If you aren’t sure how many days to stay, check out my to help you decide how many days to spend at Disneyland.

 What about Parkhopping?
-Parkhopping is one of those things that people have very different opinions on.
-Honestly, we used to forgo parkhopping.
+Park hopping is one of those things that people have very different opinions on.
+Honestly, we used to forgo park-hopping.
 When the Goof was little, and we were on a stricter budget, I couldn’t fathom spending the extra money.
-Instead we always did 2 days at Disneyland and one at California Adventure.
+Instead, we always did 2 days at Disneyland and one at California Adventure.
 But one time we were going for 4 days, and so we decided to park hop.

 No matter what tickets you choose to go with, you are sure to have a magical time at Disneyland.
 If this is your first trip (ever or just in a while) I have a full Disneyland 101 series to help you learn all about the parks.
-Also, your tickets now double as your access to fastpass lines.
-Learn all about Disneyland’s digital fastpass system and the new MaxPass system here.
+Also, your tickets now double as your access to FastPass lines.
+Learn all about Disneyland’s digital FastPass system and the new MaxPass system here.